martapienkosz/symphonizer/README.md

 ____________________________* ADD YOUR LEARNINGS

-And here is a snapshot form the showcase!
+And here is a snapshot from the showcase!
 ![img](https://github.com/martapienkosz/symphonizer/blob/main/dcmd/showcase.png)